 A party's duty of disclosure is limited to documents that are or have been in its 'control', which includes documents that a party has a right to possess or to inspect.
-The Court of Appeal has upheld a decision that, where personal devices belonging to the defendants' employees and ex-employees potentially contained relevant documents within the defendants' "control" for the purposes of disclosure, the court had jurisdiction to order the defendants to request the employees and ex-employees to deliver up those devices for inspection by the defendants' IT consultants (Phones 4U Limited v EE Limited [2021] EWCA Civ 116).
-For cases that are proceeding under the DPS a party's duty of disclosure is defined under the Disclosure Duties and the model for disclosure ordered pursuant to the DRD.
+The Court of Appeal has upheld a decision that, where personal devices belonging to the defendants' employees and ex-employees potentially contained relevant documents within the defendants' 'control' for the purposes of disclosure, the court had jurisdiction to order the defendants to request the employees and ex-employees deliver up those devices for inspection by the defendants' IT consultants ( Phones 4U Limited v EE Limited [2021] EWCA Civ 116).